This article was reviewed and updated on July 31, 2020

 Business line of credit requirements for different lenders

 As previously mentioned, each lender has the right to choose its own criteria for determining whether you qualify for their business line of credit.
-Here are some examples of major business lenders and what to expect from their requirements.
+Here are some examples of major lenders who make small business loans (including small business lines of credit) and what to expect from their requirements.

 Business line of credit from Chase